Unify Cloud Service Terms

 6.8 Where required by Applicable Law, if You represent an organization that signs up several Unify Cloud Services Users for Unify Cloud Services (Customer), you acknowledge and accept that primarily the Data Processing Agreement (DPA) shall determine your data privacy relationship with Unify.

-You hereby also agree that the terms of the DPA, where applicable, and the DPS shall apply to each of your organization’s Unify Cloud Services Users, and that you will take appropriate measures to ensure these terms are binding upon them.
+You hereby also agree that the terms of the DPA, where applicable, and the IoP shall apply to each of your organization’s Unify Cloud Services Users, and that you will take appropriate measures to ensure these terms are binding upon them.

 7.1 You are entirely responsible for maintaining the confidentiality of all of your passwords and Unify Cloud Services Accounts, in particular with regard to the Tenancy Administrator.
 None of your Users may use any other User’s Unify Cloud Services Account at any time without the permission of the affected User.

 7.2 You must know the identity of any User you sign up or invite, including Guest Users.
 You may not permit parties that are unknown to you or who have not identified themselves to use Unify Cloud Services.
 Failure to do so may result in blocking access to single Unify Cloud Services Accounts or, in serious cases, of your entire access to Unify Cloud Services.

 7.3 You agree to notify Unify or your Contracting Party immediately of any unauthorized use of your Unify Cloud Services Accounts or any other breach of security.
 Neither your Contracting Party nor Unify will be liable for any loss that You may incur as a result of someone else using your passwords or Unify Cloud Services Accounts, either with or without your knowledge.
 You acknowledge and agree that in such an event You could in turn be held liable for losses incurred by Unify, your Contracting Party or another party due to someone else using your Unify Cloud Services Accounts or passwords.

 8. Local availability may be limited